 Syracuse is positioned to be at the forefront of water science and engineering due to a tradition of cooperation and collaboration among faculty and students in water related research and education initiatives in Earth Sciences, Geography and Civil and Environmental Engineering.
 Our faculty has expertise in science and engineering, with current research addressing the consequences of the two most important drivers limiting the quantity and quality of water: climate change and land use change.

 As part of the Water Science and Engineering Initiative, the University has initiated a selective PhD program through recruitment and award of four Water Fellowships.
 We have also initiated a high-profile seminar series featuring outstanding researchers in water-related disciplines.
 The seminar series is integrated with a thematic joint seminar co-taught by two participating faculty from ES and CIE.
-We continue to aggressively pursue external funding for research and training activities in water-related fields and push for continued faculty development and student recruitment to support the Initiative.
+We are currently recruiting a new faculty member to support the Water Initiative: